© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Beverley Gate and adjacent archaeological remains forming part of Hull's medieval and post-medieval defences is a scheduled monument protected by Historic England under reference 1430250.
 View the official record →

-Beverley Gate is a scheduled ancient monument forming part of Hull's medieval defensive system.
+Beverley Gate is a medieval gatehouse forming part of Hull's town defences, constructed during the fourteenth century as part of the walled circuit that enclosed the growing medieval port.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1430250.

 Beverley Gate and adjacent archaeological remains forming part of Hull's medieval and post-medieval defences is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1430250.